open-mmlab/mmdetection/docs/en/user_guides/config.md

 ### Model config

-In mmdetection's config, we use `model` to setup detection algorithm components.
-In addition to neural network components such as `backbone`, `neck` etc, it also requires `data_preprocessor`, `train_cfg`, and `test_cfg`. `data_preprocessor` is responsible for processing a batch of data output by dataloader. `train_cfg`, and `test_cfg` in the model config are for training and testing hyperparameters of the components.
+In MMDetection's config, we use `model` to set up detection algorithm components.
+In addition to neural network components such as `backbone`, `neck`, etc, it also requires `data_preprocessor`, `train_cfg`, and `test_cfg`. `data_preprocessor` is responsible for processing a batch of data output by dataloader. `train_cfg`, and `test_cfg` in the model config are for training and testing hyperparameters of the components.

 ```python
 model = dict(